Jelenia Góra: Middle Ages

-In 1281, the city was given an urban charter by the Polish duke Bolko I the Strict when German settlers migrated to the region.
-In 1281 the settlement was first mentioned as Hyrzberc, and in 1288 in Latin as Hyrsbergensium.
+The documented history of the place begins only in 1281, when it is first reliably mentioned in written records under its German name Hyrzberc as part of the German eastward expansion (Ostsiedlung).
+From this Middle High German form the name Hirschberg evolved and remained the official designation until 1945.
+In 1288 Duke Bolko I the Strict granted city rights, laying the foundation for the planned urban settlement that developed into the medieval town.

 The city flourished in the 14th century, and became a center of crafts and trade.
 Weaving developed, and the citizens were exempt from tolls in trade with Wrocław and Bohemia.
 In 1317, the Corpus Christi Hospital was first mentioned in documents, although it possibly was founded in the 13th century.
 In 1345 a city council was established.
 In 1348 an earthquake struck the city, and Duke Bolko II the Small granted it new privileges.
 In 1361 the city was allowed to build a winery, market stalls and was given the privilege of minting its own gold and silver coins.
 When the Silesian Piasts lost inheritance and Agnes of Habsburg, the last duchess of Świdnica-Jawor died in 1392, the city passed to Bohemia, ruled by the House of Luxembourg.
 In 1426 and 1427 the city was invaded by the Hussites.
-From 1469 to 1490 it was part of Hungary and afterwards it was part of Bohemia, ruled by the Jagiellonian dynasty.